ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Each of our Board’s committees operates under a written charter and is comprised solely of independent directors under NYSE and TSX listing standards.

-The Audit Committee oversees ESG topics, including environmental and human capital management/goals, risks, policies and progress, and receiving quarterly updates.
+The Audit Committee oversees environmental, social and governance topics, including environmental and human capital management/goals, risks, policies and progress, and receiving quarterly updates.

 Learn more about our Board